 UK-India Industry Academia Partnership Programme

 Through this Programme the Academy aims to support case studies of excellence in bilateral collaboration which in themselves will generate significant long term benefit, as well as produce models replicable by others and generate lessons which can help inform bilateral and national-level higher education, research and innovation policy.
+For more information on the Programme, please view the Programme Brochure.

 Types of activities supported